max liam gross m.sc. in computer science @ uoft

 Home

-As a member of the Computation and Logic Group, I’m working with Brigitte Pientka, Ryan Kavanagh, and Chuta Sano on mechanizing a quantum programming language based on linear logic in Beluga.
+I spent my undergrad studying for a first class honours degree in mathematics and computer science at McGill University in a 13-story, brutalist rectangular prism, where as a member of the Computation and Logic Group, I worked with Brigitte Pientka, Ryan Kavanagh, and Chuta Sano on mechanizing a quantum programming language based on adjoint logic in Beluga.
 Previously, I collaborated with Andrew Piper at the .txtlab on quantitative cultural analytics.

-From January until May of this year, I was in Edinburgh (also in a tall, ugly, “wonder of the world” building).
-I studied the categorical semantics of quantum programming languages under Chris Heunen and algorithmic game theory under Aris Filos-Ratsikas.
+I did an exchange semester in Edinburgh (also in a tall, ugly, “wonder of the world” building) studying the categorical semantics of quantum programming languages under Chris Heunen.
 I also joined TypeSig, a student-run research group in type theory, programming languages, and semantics where I played with natural numbers before the heading off to the pub.

-I am currently a summer research student at Dalhousie University in Halifax, Nova Scotia (in a much nicer building).
-Along with Peter Selinger and Neil Ross, I am studying category theory, specifically Benton’s Linear Non-Linear Logic, and its application to the design of a novel quantum programming language.
+I was also a summer research student at Dalhousie University in Halifax, Nova Scotia (in a much nicer building).
+Along with Peter Selinger and Neil Ross, I was studying category theory, specifically Benton’s Linear Non-Linear Logic, and its application to the design of a novel quantum programming language.

 Outside school, I enjoy crosswords, bouldering, data science, and writing.
-I’m open to connecting for research or internships — reach out if we share interests!
-I’ll be applying for grad schools in Canada and abroad for Fall 2026 entry.
+I’m open to connecting for summer research internships throughout graduate school — reach out if we share interests!

 COMP400 RESEARCHPaper: Structural Proto-Quipper: Mechanization of a Linear Quantum Programming Language in a Structural Setting.